The Violet Archers

 The Violet Archers is a Canadian indie pop band from Toronto.
 Led by former Rheostatics bassist Tim Vesely, the band consists of Vesely on vocals, Yawd Sylvester on guitar, drummer Camille Giroux, bassist Scott Remila, Ida Nilsen on piano.

 History

 The Violet Archers were founded by Vesely as a side project while he was performing with the Rheostatics; he gave the band its name after hearing one of Canadian composer Violet Archer's compositions played on CBC Radio.

 The Violet Archers released their debut album, The End of Part One, in 2005 on Northern Electric Records. and as a digital download through Zunior Records.
 Musicians contributing to the album included Aaron MacPherson and Steve Pitkin.
 By Divine Right's José Miguel Contreras also appears as a guest musician on several tracks.
 The band's second album, Sunshine at Night, was released in 2008 following Vesely's departure from Rheostatics.

 Nilsen also has her own band, Great Aunt Ida, in which Vesely also plays.

+After a substantial hiatus during which Vesely mostly worked as a recording engineer and producer rather than recording, the release of the Rheostatics reunion album Here Come the Wolves in 2019 drew Vesely back into songwriting with the release of several new standalone singles beginning in 2021, including a duet with Sarah Harmer titled "Animal Song".